Worksop: Medieval and early modern history

-A surviving (Cotton) manuscript written by Henry VIII nominated Worksop as one of three places in Nottinghamshire (along with Welbeck and Thurgarton) to become "Byshopprykys to be new made", but nothing was to come of this (White 1875), and the priory later became a victim of the Dissolution of the Monasteries - being closed in 1539, with its prior and 15 monks pensioned off.
+A surviving (Cotton) manuscript written by Henry VIII nominated Worksop as one of three places in Nottinghamshire (along with Welbeck and Thurgarton) to become "bishoprics to be new made", but nothing was to come of this (White 1875), and the priory later became a victim of the dissolution of the monasteries – being closed in 1539, with its prior and 15 monks pensioned off.
 All the priory buildings, except the nave and west towers of the church, were demolished at this time and the stone reused elsewhere.

 In 1540, John Leland noted that Worksop castle had all but disappeared, saying it was: "clene down and scant knowen wher it was".
 Leland noted that at that time Worksop was "a praty market of 2 streates and metely well buildid."

+Worksop Manor became a prison for Mary, Queen of Scots in 1568.
+In 1580s the new house was built on the same site for George Talbot, 6th Earl of Shrewsbury.
+He was the husband of Elizabeth Talbot, Bess of Hardwick.

 In the hearth tax records of 1674, Worksop is said to have had 176 households, which made it the fourth-largest settlement in Nottinghamshire after Nottingham (967 households), Newark (339), and Mansfield (318).
 At this time, the population is estimated to have been around 748 people.

 Modern history

 By 1743, 358 families were in Worksop, with a population around 1,500.
 This had risen by 1801 to 3,391, and by the end of the 19th century had reached 16,455.

 During the 18th and 19th centuries, Worksop benefitted from the building of the Chesterfield Canal, which passed through the town in 1777, and the subsequent construction of the Manchester, Sheffield and Lincolnshire Railway in 1849.
 This led to growth that was further boosted by the discovery of coal seams beneath the town.

+Worksop and area surrounding are known as the "Gateway to the Dukeries" due to the former ducal seats of Clumber House, Thoresby Hall, Welbeck Abbey, and Worksop Manor either owned by the Dukes of Newcastle, Portland and Kingston.